successible/cleanslate/README.md

 # Clean Slate

-☀️ Track food without judgement.
+☀️ Track food without judgment.

-Clean Slate is a free calorie tracking designed for people who struggle with:
+Clean Slate is a free calorie tracker designed for people who struggle with:

+- Binging
-- Binge-eating
+- Self-compassion
-- Self compassion
+- Dieting itself

+It can do stuff like:

+- Search and log food
+- Create custom foods and recipes
-- Failed diets
+- Track exercise
+- And so on

+It also has a free curriculum, based on science, to help you lose weight.

-To learn more about Clean Slate, visit [our website](https://cleanslate.sh) or [watch our demo video](https://youtu.be/DOObodh7V14).
+If you want to learn more about Clean Slate, visit [our website](https://cleanslate.sh) or [watch our demo video](https://youtu.be/DOObodh7V14).

-To contribute to Clean Slate, awesome!
-Read `Developing Clean Slate`.
+If you want to contribute to Clean Slate, awesome!
+Read the section `Developing Clean Slate`.
 Then, submit a pull request!
 Alternatively, submit an issue with any bug or enhancement.

-To host Clean Slate yourself, read `Hosting Clean Slate`.
+If you want to host Clean Slate yourself, cool!
+Read the section `Hosting Clean Slate`.
 We recommend [Render.com](https://render.com).
 You will also need to configure Firebase.
 It is the authentication provider for Clean Slate.
+It is also free.

 > Note: Clean Slate is licensed under the BSL 1.1 license.
 Under this license, you can do anything except launch a commercial version of Clean Slate.
 Otherwise, you contribute or use Clean Slate without issue.
 This license is used by projects such as Sentry.io, MariaDB, CockRoachDB, and so on.
 You can read more about the license [here](https://open.sentry.io/licensing).